 - Local community residents

-Projects should better inform and engage your local community.
-We’re focusing the experiments on four core areas:
+Projects should inform and engage your local community.
+In 2020, The experiments will focus on four core areas:

-- Diversity experiments will focus on underreported or underrepresented communities.
-Experiments can focus on unique coverage of these communities or the internal structure of the project teams.
+- Diversity: Experiments will focus on underreported or underrepresented communities.
+Experiments in diversity might involve unique coverage of these communities or the internal structure of the project teams.

-- Technology experiments will focus on building innovative tools or products to advance digital storytelling.
-Experiments can focus creative ways to engage audiences through technology.
+- Technology: Experiments will build innovative tools to advance digital storytelling or to engage audiences in a creative through technology.

 We also understand that not all great ideas will fit into these categories.
-If you have an idea that doesn’t quite fit the above, you’ll have the option to select “other” in the application.
+If you have an idea that doesn’t quite fit, you’ll have the option to select “other” in the application.

 Up to 10 projects will be selected this year.
-Projects will be reviewed by an Advisory Committee.
-Recommendations will be sent to the Funder Committee for final selection.
-Winning teams will be featured on the site and the 2017 Online News Association Conference in Washington, D.C.
+An Advisory Committee will review the applications and send recommendations to the Funder Committee for final selection.
+Winning teams will be featured on journalists.org.

 We’re deeply committed to the future of journalism education and winners should be, too.
 We’re looking for teams whose lessons can be shared with the larger journalism community.

-If you’re interested in finding other collaborators in your area or hearing what the community is saying about the challenge, use our hashtag #hackcurriculum, and join the ONA Educators Facebook Group.
+If you’re interested in finding other collaborators in your area or hearing what the community is saying about the challenge, use the hashtag #hackcurriculum and join the ONA Educators Facebook Group.